fluxninja/aperture/README.md

   of services.
 This queue dynamically adjusts the rate of requests based on live service health, thereby mitigating potential service disruptions and ensuring optimal performance under all load conditions.
-- **Intelligent quota management:** Maintain compliance with external API quotas with a global token bucket and smart request queuing.
+- **Global quota management:** Maintain compliance with external API quotas with a global token bucket and smart request queuing.
 This feature regulates requests aimed at external services, ensuring that the usage remains within prescribed rate limits and avoids penalties or additional costs.
 - **Workload prioritization:** Safeguard crucial user experience pathways and